 Like DLA, PIP has two components: a daily living component and a mobility component.
 Each component has two rates of payment: a ‘standard rate’ and an ‘enhanced rate’ which will be the same amount as the DLA.
 You can lease a Motability Scheme car, scooter or powered wheelchair by using the Enhanced Rate of the Mobility Component of PIP, similar to the Higher Rate Mobility Component of DLA.

 The Government started to replace DLA with PIP in April 2013 and in Northern Ireland in June 2016.
-It is expected to be complete by 2019.

 A Nearly New WAV is a WAV that has been handed back early (before the 5th year) and we do not keep a stock of these.